MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/server-health-and-performance/New-ThrottlingPolicy.md

 - Global: Reserved for the default throttling policy.

-For more information about throttling policy scopes, see User workload management in Exchange 2016.
+For more information about throttling policy scopes, see User workload management (https://technet.microsoft.com/library/jj150503.aspx).

 ```yaml
 Type: Regular | Organization | Global